rapid7/metasploit-framework/Landing-Pull-Requests.md

 In this particular case with PR #1217, I did want to send some changes back to the contributor.

+## Checking out branches from a remote forked repo in your forked repo
+After your .git/config is set up per the above, and you successfully run `git fetch --all`, you are two steps away from being able to check out a branch from a contributor's forked repo.

+You need to add their fork once as a remote: `git remote add OTHER_USER git://github.com/OTHER_USER/metasploit-framework.git`.
+Now pull down the latest from them: `git fetch OTHER_USER`.
+Now you can check out branches from OTHER_USER per usual, e.g. `git checkout bug/foo`.

 # Making changes

 ````